Trump’s immigration policy becomes GOP orthodoxy

 Pushing for a GOP border bill last month, House Majority Leader Rep. Steve Scalise (R-La.) panned the administration for opposing the legislation.

 “So that tells you exactly where the Biden Administration is.
 They want an open border.
-They created an open border,” said Scalise.
+They created an open border,” he said.

 Groups including the Federation for American Immigration Reform (FAIR), an advocacy organization that calls for drastic reductions in immigration, say “invasion” is fair game.